The Amazon keyword tool is a simple and massively effective tool for finding thousands of Amazon keywords directly from Amazon all in real-time.

-The Top 10 indicator highlights keywords that were in the top 10 suggestions for the seed keyword.
+The Hot Keyword indicator highlights keywords that were in the top 10 suggestions for the seed keyword.

 Furthermore, the top 10 indicates that for all the suggestions returned, these keywords are most popular.

-Using the top 10 indicator, the position of the keyword within the keyword suggestion result set, the word frequency, and the word count, a keyword rank score can be calculated.
+Using the top 10 indicator, the position of the keyword within the keyword suggestion result set, the word frequency, and the word count, a keyword popularity score can be calculated.

-A Rank score ranges from 1 to 10.
-10 being the most popular.
+A keyword popularity score ranges from 0 to 100.
+100 being the most popular.

-Given that in 2018, reliable search volume data became no longer publicly available, a keyword's rank value can be used as an alternative to sort the keyword list by search popularity.
+Given that in 2018, reliable search volume data became no longer publicly available, a keyword's popularity score can be used as an alternative to sort the keyword list by search popularity.

 Once you have completed the keyword research process and ready to use the keywords in the list for your Amazon SEO efforts, you can download them in a comma-separated values (CSV) file.